 - Carefully check quality.
 Have a hawk-eye look at construction, stitching, potential damage.
 Check tags for fabric content and the country of manufacture.
 A Consumer Reports study said that 77% of people can’t tell the difference between outlet and regular merchandise.
 Don’t let that be you—if you favor a designer, regularly check their full-price merchandise at the store so you are familiar with its quality and will be able to tell the difference.

 - Research ahead of time.
 If you know you want a pair of Nike shorts, for example, check out the price online or at your local store, so you know how the outlet price compares.
 The savings may not be as great as you think, especially after you account for lower quality.

 - Check out Consumer Reports’ rankings.
 Top-rated stores include Mikasa, Lenox, and L.L.
 Bean.
-(A copy is here, and Consumer Reports subscribers can access the full article at their website.)
+(Consumer Reports subscribers can access the full article at their website.)

 - Beware regular retail stores.
 There’s no legal definition of an “outlet” in the US, so sometimes regular retail stores sneak themselves into an outlet.

 Bottom Line: The designer outlet buyer suggests that the best way to snag a deal is to head to the department stores or designer retailers at the end of each season (March and August) when merchandise is all marked down.
 “It will only get marked down a little bit more, maybe 10%, before it gets transferred to the outlet.”
 This way you have a nicer shopping environment and know you’re getting real, full-price merchandise for a real deal.